Indexed Universal Life: Dangerous Truths About IUL Risks

 Table of contents

 The Truth About IUL Risks

 In today’s show, we’ll discuss the risks of IULs.
 Indexed Universal Life is a complex product with many moving parts.
 This conversation is not intended to be comprehensive or fully explain IULs.
-Instead, we’ll highlight the reasons why we don’t personally use and almost never recommend them.
+Instead, we’ll highlight the reasons why we don’t personally use them and almost never recommend them.

 Where Life Insurance Fits into the Cash Flow System

-Life insurance is a critical part of your financial life.
+Life insurance protection is a critical part of your financial life.
 However, it’s just one step in the bigger journey to time and money freedom.
 You need all the pieces in place to produce wealth systematically.

 That’s why we have created the 3-step Business Owner’s Cash Flow System.
 It’s your roadmap to take you from just surviving, to a life of significance, purpose, and financial freedom.

 The first stage is the foundation.
 You keep more of the money you make by fixing money leaks, becoming more efficient and profitable.
 Then, you protect your money with insurance and legal protection and Privatized Banking.
 Finally, you put your money to work, increasing your income with cash-flowing assets.

 Life insurance is part of Stage 2, protecting the wealth you’ve built.
 Not only does it provide the peace of mind of protection, but it can also be used as your cash flow management system.